Typical duties of an audiologist may include:

 - Teaching adults and children how to make sounds and improving their voices and maintaining fluency

-- Working with adults and children to strengthen the muscles that are used to swallow
+- Working with adults and children to strengthen the muscles used to swallow

 - Counseling individuals and their families on how to cope with swallowing and communication disorders